 Any other tweaks?

-An optional Akrapovic exhaust is available.
-Save it if you don’t want to be antisocial, but you shouldn’t panic too much either as a great deal of the noise in the cabin is artificial.
+An optional Akrapovič exhaust is available.
+Don't bother if you don't want to be antisocial (or add £3200 to the price tag), but you shouldn't panic too much either as a great deal of the noise in the cabin is artificial.
 The real thing does sound good, though.